Moving Out (video game)

-A sequel, titled Moving Out 2, is scheduled to release in 2023.
+A sequel, titled Moving Out 2, was released on August 15, 2023.

 Gameplay

 Players in Moving Out take on the role of movers, moving marked furniture and appliances (such as couches, refrigerators, and microwaves) from a house to a moving truck under a time limit.
-Along the way, obstacles (such as rakes, fires, ice, and even ghosts) may be encountered.
+Along the way, obstacles like rakes, fires, ice, and even ghosts may be encountered.
 Some heavy objects require two people to move, while other objects are fragile and may be easily broken.
 Objects may be thrown.
 Players are ranked on a bronze, silver and gold scale, based on how quickly all of the objects are packed into the moving truck.
 The levels also have optional objectives, such as breaking all of the house's windows or packing an unmarked object.
 Additional bonus levels may also be unlocked.

 Moving Out features an "Assist Mode" feature, which helps reduce game difficulty.
 With this feature, the player can add extra time to the time limit, vanish objects on delivery, remove obstacles, make objects lighter or even skip levels.

-A free downloadable update later introduced a new game mode for 12 of the original game levels which reverse the game play; asking players to remove items from a moving truck and place them in appropriate locations.
+Downloadable content

+The first DLC, the Employees of the Month Pack, contains four new playable characters: Professor Inkle, Bruce, Sprinkles and Dials.

-In February 2021, a expansion via DLC for all supported platforms was released under the name Movers in Paradise, which added 14 new levels to the story as well as new characters and new types of items to be moved.
+In February 2021, an expansion via DLC for all supported platforms was released under the name Movers in Paradise, which added 14 new levels in a tropical environment as well as new characters and new types of items to be moved.
+New game mechanics include cranks, jetpacks, fans, breakable walls and rafts, which can add puzzle elements to levels.
+Reviewers agreed that if someone enjoyed the main game that they would also enjoy the expansion.
+They also commended its low price, but there was some criticism regarding its relatively short length.

+A free downloadable update introduced a new game mode for 12 of the original game levels which reverse the game play; asking players to remove items from a moving truck and place them in appropriate locations.
+The update also included new character costumes and dance moves.